zammad/zammad-documentation/install/docker-compose/environment.rst

 -----

 NGINX_PORT:  ``8080``
-   The port nginx will listen on.
+   The port Nginx will listen on.

 NGINX_SERVER_NAME: ``_``
    By default the Nginx container of Zammad will respond to all request.